HohShenYien/dotfiles/Grub/README.md

 ![image](https://github.com/HohShenYien/dotfiles/assets/55322546/caa6c014-b08d-4f28-a934-8eda114f8d37)

 - Also included the `/etc/default/grub` default configuration file
-- The default configuration has enabled os-prober because I am dual-booting
+- The default configuration has enabled os-prober because I am dual-booting (require os-prober package)
-- The other two files are to get the icons working for uefi & additional submenus
+- The other two files are to get the icons working for uefi & additional submenus, putting inside `/etc/grub.d`

 Run the following line after moving the night theme to `/boot/grub/themes`